perxhealth/template-substitution-action/README.md

 ### Outputs

-The Action currently produces no outputs.
+The Action currently supports two outputs.

+1. `content`

+   Provides the hydrated template's content for use, already in memory.

+2. `to`

+   Provides the path at which the hydrated template exists.
+Useful if `inputs.to` was ommitted in your use case.

 ## AWS Credentials